 Overview

 Tongue injuries are common in children.
-Your child may bite their tongue while playing or because of a fall, a seizure, a car crash, or another injury.
+Your child may bite their tongue while playing or because of a car or bike crash, a fight, a fall, or another injury.

 A cut or tear to the tongue can bleed a lot.
 Small injuries may often heal on their own.
 If the injury is long or deep, it may need stitches that dissolve over time.